Organisation: | Copyright (C) 2021-2025 Olivier Boudeville |

 On GNU/Linux, some level of knowledge about iptables is useful, notably if exposing a computer to the Internet; note though that it is to be superseded by nftables.

 One should read first the very clear Arch wiki section about iptables basic concepts.
+See also man iptables-extensions to understand the extended packet matching modules (triggered with the -m / --match options).

 A general rule that we retain, especially for an Internet gateway, is to drop all packets by default, and then only to accept the expected ones explicitly and carefully.